Freight transport statistics

 Main statistical findings

-More than one tenth of total inland freight was transported on the inland waterways of Germany, Bulgaria and Belgium in 2011, with this share increasing to just over one fifth in Romania and over one third of the total in the Netherlands.
+More than one tenth of total inland freight in Germany and Bulgaria was transported on inland waterways in 2012, with this share increasing to just under one quarter in Romania and Belgium, and peaking at 38.7 % in the Netherlands.

-Comparing with the situation in 2001, Slovenia and Lithuania recorded the greatest increase in inland freight transport relative to GDP, with their respective indices more than 50 % higher in 2011.
-By contrast, the ratio of inland freight transport to GDP fell at its most rapid pace between 2001 and 2011 in Cyprus, Belgium and Ireland, in each case down by more than one third.
+Comparing with the situation in 2000, Bulgaria and Slovenia recorded the greatest increases in inland freight transport relative to GDP, with their respective indices more than 60 % higher in 2012.
+The rate of change in inland freight transport was at least 30 % higher than the overall growth in economic activity during the period 2000–12 in Poland, Lithuania and Hungary.
+By contrast, the ratio of inland freight transport to GDP fell at its most rapid pace between 2000 and 2012 in Ireland, Cyprus, Belgium and Estonia, in each case down by more than 40 %.